natalliachu/todomvc-cypress-tests/README.md

 # Cypress tests for [todomvc](https://todomvc.com/examples/angular2/) project

-`todomvc-cypress-tests` is the set of tests for [todomvc](https://todomvc.com/examples/angular2/) basic functionality: create, edit, complete and delete todo list.
+`todomvc-cypress-tests` is a set of tests for [todomvc](https://todomvc.com/examples/angular2/) basic functionality for creating, editing, completing and deleting a todo list.

-### How to run tests
+### How to run the tests
 * clone the repository
 * install Cypress via `npm` (for installing via `yarn` or direct download please use [Cypress official docs](https://docs.cypress.io/guides/getting-started/installing-cypress.html#Installing)):
 ````sh